samadeusfp/PRETSA/README.md

 # PRETSA-Algorithm Family
 In this repository we provide the implementations for the PRETSA-algorithm-family.
 They provide algorithms to generate privatizied event logs that comply with k-anonymity and t-closeness.
 These event logs can be used for Process Mining.
 We provide an implementation of PRETSA in Python 3.
 Our code is available under the MIT license.
+Note, the MIT license is just for the source-code and not for the datasets in baselog.zip.
 If you use it for academic purposes please cite our paper:
 ```
 @article{DBLP:journals/dke/FahrenkrogPetersenAW23,
   author       = {Stephan A. Fahrenkrog{-}Petersen and